How Does An IRS Offer in Compromise Work?

 - Exceptional Circumstances (Effective Tax Administration) — the taxpayer does have enough in assets and income to pay their debt in full, but due to an exceptional circumstance, doing so would cause a financial hardship.

-- To be eligible for an OIC, the taxpayer’s filings and estimated tax payments must be up to date through the current tax year.
+In addition, the taxpayer’s filings and estimated tax payments must be up to date through the current tax year.
+This means that if you have missing tax returns – you’ll have to get them filed before you apply.

 - If the IRS grants a settlement but the taxpayer incurs further tax liability during the following five years, the offer will be retroactively rejected and the taxpayer will owe that money again.
 We refer to this as the “nightmare scenario.”